2020 Formula One World Championship: Entries

-The following teams and drivers competed in the 2020 World Championship.
+Each team was required to enter at least two drivers, one for each of the two mandatory cars.
 All teams competed with tyres supplied by Pirelli.

 Free practice drivers

 Across the season, four drivers drove as a test or third driver in free practice sessions.
-Jack Aitken and Roy Nissany both drove for Williams at one and three Grands Prix respectively, Robert Kubica drove for Alfa Romeo Racing at five Grands Prix and Mick Schumacher drove for Haas at one Grand Prix.
+Jack Aitken and Roy Nissany both drove for Williams at one and three Grands Prix, respectively, Robert Kubica drove for Alfa Romeo Racing at five Grands Prix and Mick Schumacher drove for Haas at one Grand Prix.